-When EthicalJobs.com.au surveyed our community of ethical job-seekers in 2014, they told us that checking out a potential employer’s website was by far the most popular way to assess them, with 87 percent of job-seekers doing it, compared to just 68 percent who said they judged a potential employer by the content of their job ads.
+When EthicalJobs.com.au surveyed our community of ethical job-seekers, they told us that checking out a potential employer’s website was by far the most popular way to assess them, with 87 percent of job-seekers doing it, compared to just 68 percent who said they judged a potential employer by the content of their job ads.

 And with your website playing such a crucial role for your potential employees, first impressions count more than ever, while security also matters, and that’s why users should check the vpn comparison australia to find the most secure way to access to your website.